-Barbara Dalio, as the leader of the Dalio Foundation’s work to strengthen public education, is passionate about engaging with educators, community leaders, and young people to build meaningful relationships and design solutions to achieve greater equity across Connecticut.
+Barbara Dalio leads Dalio Philanthropies’ public education initiative.
+She is passionate about engaging with educators, community leaders, and young people to build meaningful relationships and design solutions to achieve greater equity across Connecticut.

 Additionally, Barbara and her team have initiated the Connecticut Opportunity Project: a collaborative endeavor to unleash the untapped potential of young people who are disengaged or disconnected from high schools in Connecticut.
-Today, 39,000 or 22 percent high school-aged youth are disengaged or disconnected from school.
+Today, 39,000 or 22 percent of high school-aged youth are disengaged or disconnected from school in the state.
 Through the Opportunity Project, educators, non-profit leaders, youth counselors, mentors, mayors, and young people have joined together to develop innovative solutions to improve the life opportunities and educational outcomes of youth in Connecticut.
 To learn more, please visit: www.ctopportunityproject.org.

-Barbara also works with public schools in her capacity as the founder of the Connecticut RISE Network to help all students realize and achieve their full potential.
-RISE convenes educators working in different contexts to build community, share innovations, and improve systems to advance shared goals for high school students.
-RISE members include teachers, school counselors, school leaders, and district administrators.
+Barbara works with public school districts in her capacity as co-founder of the Connecticut RISE Network to help all students realize and achieve their full potential.
+RISE supports teachers, counselors, school leaders, and district administrators working in school systems across the state to build community, share innovations, and improve systems to advance shared goals for high school students.
+Through collaboration, RISE has increased Grade 9 on-track rates by nearly 10 percentage points over the last three years and more than 15 points for English learners and special education students – nearly tripling their likelihood of graduating from high school on-time.
 To learn more, please visit: www.ctrise.org.